SteveBarnett/Remixing/_thinking/how-do-you-know-that.md

 [Notes from "How Do You Know That?" by Ellis Potter](https://www.goodreads.com/book/show/32314986-how-do-you-know-that)

+## Gathered notes

+- We can gain a richer, fuller, understanding by taking multiple sources as complementary rather than competitive
+- Authority is the power to describe reality
+    - That doesn't mean it's accurate
+- Experience cannot be disputed, although the meaning of it can
+- Cultural and traditional knowledge is different from experiential and rational knowledge, but equally true
+- We can't see the whole picture from only one way of knowing
+- Truth is fact plus meaning
+    - Meaning means relationships, which means that nothing has meaning in itself
+    - All true knowledge is relational in a variety of ways

+### The four corners

+- B for Bible (or Revelation)
+    - The Bible, the Koran, Upanishads, Vedas
+- R for Rationality
+    - Seeing reality in ratios, or relationships.
+Logic and mathematics.
+- I for Institution, or tradition
+    - marriage, family, friendship, community, nation, church, ...
+- E stands for (personal) Experience
+    - subjective, your point of view, which is unique

+Each corner it tells us something that the other corners can't.
+Any isolated corner can be dangerous.
+The corners aren't equal in function and aren't interchangeable.
+Everybody has a favourite corner.

+If we strengthen what is strong, we become weaker in our understanding of reality.
+If we strengthen what is weak, we become fuller, richer, and stronger in our epistemology.

+- The well axis: a way of understanding revelatory texts.
+Drawing out what we need, like water from a well.
+- The story axis: understanding that involves being aware of the overall frame of reality.
+- What is the center and focus of the well approach?
+It’s me.
+What is the centre and focus of the story approach?
+It’s God or reality as a whole.

 ## Raw notes

 - what if the different sources of authority actually complete or ‘complement’ each other?
 We will explore this possibility, in order to see how it may give us a richer and fuller understanding of our lives and the world.